nicorithner/adopt_dont_shop_mod_2/Refactor_notes_favorites.md

   - [x] Favorite indicator shows count of fav pets
   - [x] Nav bar - with indicator - is in every page
 - [] Story 9
+  - [x] "It has favorite link"
+  - [x] "Clicking the favorite link adds a pet to favorites"
+  - [] "Pet shows in favorites page"
+  - [] "Favorite pets count on top nav increases"
 - [] Story 10
 - [] Story 11
 - [] Story 12